 Good financial and risk management begins with awareness, education and tools.
 Please visit our website resource center for informational articles, glossaries, presentations and calculators.

-Mary Quist-Newins, MBA, MSFS, Certified Financial Planner® is the President and Founder of Moneyweave LLC, a comprehensive financial planning firm focused on helping clients integrate personal and business finances.
-With nearly three decades of experience, she is nationally recognized for her groundbreaking work in financial services research, especially about women and money.
-Beyond her work as an advisor, Mary is a sought-after academic and spokesperson for financial planning strategies, the financial services industry, leadership best practices.
-She is the current president of the National Association of Women Business Owners in Minnesota (NAWBO MN) and has served as both the professor of Women’s Studies and founding director of the Center for Women and Financial Services at the American College.
-To learn more, visit www.moneyweave.com or connect with her on LinkedIn. © Copyright 2017 Mary Quist-Newins.
+Mary Quist-Newins, MBA, MSFS, Certified Financial Planner® is the President and Founder of Moneyweave LLC.
+With three decades of experience, she is nationally recognized for her groundbreaking work in financial services research, especially about women and money.
+Mary is a sought-after academic and spokesperson for financial planning strategies, the financial services industry, leadership best practices.
+She is past-president of the National Association of Women Business Owners in Minnesota (NAWBO MN), and has served as both the professor of Women’s Studies and founding director of the Center for Women and Financial Services at the American College.
+To learn more, visit www.moneyweave.com or connect with her on LinkedIn. © Copyright 2019, Mary Quist-Newins